 Every Single Solitary Bit

 And Moses turned, and went down from the mount, and the two tables of the testimony were in his hand: the tables were written on both their sides; on the one side and on the other were they written.
 And the tables were the work of God, and the writing was the writing of God, graven upon the tables.
 And when Joshua heard the noise of the people as they shouted, he said unto Moses, There is a noise of war in the camp.
 And he said, It is not the voice of them that shout for mastery, neither is it the voice of them that cry for being overcome: but the noise of them that sing do I hear.
 And it came to pass, as soon as he came nigh unto the camp, that he saw the calf, and the dancing: and Moses' anger waxed hot, and he cast the tables out of his hands, and brake them beneath the mount.
-And he took the calf which they had made, and burnt it in the fire, and ground it to powder, and strawed it upon the water, and made the children of Israel drink of it.-Exodus 32:15-20***In the desert wilderness of Sinai, the Israelites saw Moses go upon Mount Sinai to be with the Lord God at least 2 times before Moses was upon Mount Sinai for a lengthier stay with the Lord God.
-After both previous visits, Moses told the Israelites everything that the Lord God commanded him to say, and Moses consecrated his fellow Israelites, and the Israelites washed their clothes.
+And he took the calf which they had made, and burnt it in the fire, and ground it to powder, and strawed it upon the water, and made the children of Israel drink of it.-Exodus 32:15-20***In the desert wilderness of Sinai, the Israelites saw Moses go upon Mount Sinai to be with the Lord God at least twice before Moses was upon Mount Sinai 40 days and nights.
+After the 2 earlier visits, Moses told the Israelites everything that the Lord God commanded him to say, and Moses consecrated his fellow Israelites, and the Israelites washed their clothes.
 Shortly thereafter, the Lord God descended upon Mount Sinai in fire, and the Israelites heard the voice of the Lord God proclaim the Ten Commandments to them.
-When Moses was upon Mount Sinai with the Lord God for a long while, the Israelites thought they might have been abandoned and told Moses' older brother Aaron to create gods for them to follow.
-The calf Aaron created with the gold earrings the Israelites gave him was destroyed by Moses after Moses came down from Mount Sinai, and threw the golden calf into the fire, ground it up, and scattered its particles onto the nearby stream.
-During the 40th year of their journey to Canaan, the Promised Land, Aaron died and was buried upon Mount Hor, and Moses went upon Mount Nebo.
-The Lord God showed Moses the Promised Land, and Moses died and was divinely buried.
-Joshua, Moses' successor, led the Israelites across the divinely parted Jordan River and onto the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel) and to their descendants.
-Over 1,300 years after Joshua died and was buried in his tribe's portion of the Promised Land, Jesus the Christ, the Son of God, was born.
+When Moses was upon Mount Sinai 40 days and nights with the Lord God, the Israelites thought they were abandoned and told Moses' older brother Aaron to create gods for them.
+The calf that Aaron created with the gold earrings the Israelites gave him was destroyed by Moses after Moses came down from Mount Sinai, threw the golden calf into the fire, ground it up, and scattered its particles onto the nearby stream.
+During the 40th year after Moses and Aaron led the Israelites away from Egyptian slavery, across the divinely parted Red Sea, into the desert wilderness of Shur, and the desert wilderness of Sin, and the desert wilderness of Sinai, 123-year-old Aaron the high priest died and was buried upon Mount Hor, and Moses went upon Mount Nebo.
+The Lord God showed Moses the Promised Land, and 120-year-old Moses the prophet died and was divinely buried.
+Joshua, Moses' aide and successor from the tribe of Ephraim, led the Israelites across the divinely parted Jordan River and onto the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel) and to their descendants.
+Over 1,300 years after 110-year-old Joshua died and was buried in his tribe's portion of the Promised Land, Jesus the Christ, the Son of God, was born.
 Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born son Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 4:1-5:33, 9:1-29, 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 7:20-29, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: